openhp/HeatPumpController/README.md

 - insert T sensors arrays appropriate terminals (if you do not need to control over all temperatures, disable and do not install unnecessary sensors),
 - crimp and plug pressure sensors outputs: crimp 1st wires together to the right terminal, 2nd cold side wire to the left terminal, 2nd hot side wire to the middle terminal; use the dummy if no pressure sensors used in your system.

-You may prefer to solder the wires over using connectors.
+You may prefer to solder the wires over using terminals and crimping connectors.
 But in this case, it will be difficult to disassemble the system if you want to change something.
 The choice is yours.<br>
 {-Photo: T sensors with abbreviations and full names-}<br>
 {-Photo: RS485 and 12V power for display-}<br>
 {-Photo: all together-}<br>